John Vincent – Air Gunner, Halifax LW280

 John had joined up as soon as he could.
 Training was received in Airspeed Oxfords and Whitleys and he was trained not only in firing guns but also the use of the cine camera gun.
 Their first operational mission was in October 1943, listed in his log book as “Operations as Detailed (France)”.
 I presume that due to the nature of their operations, no further details could be included.

 On 17 Dec 1943, he and the rest of the crew had had to bail out over East Anglia when upon returning from a mission (OPERATION MARC 1) they found that the entire country was fog bound.
-Without any visual it was hard to find anywhere to land and after flying for nearly 10 hours they ran out of fuel and had to bail out, leaving the plane to crash in the North Sea.
+Without any visual it was hard to find anywhere to land and after flying for nearly 10 hours they ran out of fuel and had to bail out, leaving the plane to crash in mud flats near Walton-on-the-Naze.
 Unfortunately, 4 of the crew landed in water (near Harwich) and were drowned.
 The aircraft (LW280 NF-K) and crew at that time are pictured below: (JV is on the right)

 LW280dec43-1